MrChaylak/screen-share-app/README.md

 # Screen Share App

 Welcome to the Screen Share App repository!
 This guide will help you set up the project, run it, and package it for various platforms.
-If you encounter any issues, please check the troubleshooting section.

 ## Table of Contents